Category Patient information

 Patient advice: recurrent staphylococcal infection

-Natural history of recurrent staphylococcal infection Virulent (aggressive) strains of Staphylococcus aureus (including golden staph- MRSA) are responsible for recurrent skin and soft tissue infections (e.g. boils) in previously well individuals (children and adults).
+Natural history of recurrent staphylococcal infection Types of Staphylococcus aureus (including MRSA) can cause recurrent skin infections (e.g. boils) in children and adults who are otherwise well.
 The infections may recur over many months.
-Eventually some degree of immunity develops and the episodes become less frequent.
-However episodes may […]
+Eventually the episodes become less frequent or disappear as the body (immune system) learns to deal with them.
+That may take […]

 Cellulitis 101 – importance of routine skin care